Hinari-404/BBS2061---Metabolic-modeling-4B/README.md

 ## Step 2: Altering the model based on a transcriptomic dataset

-Download and open file 'enter file name'.
+Download and open file [FBA_cancer.mlx](/FBA_cancer.mlx).
 Running this code will remove genes satisfying a certain condition in your transcriptomic dataset, and simulate metabolic flux under aerobic and anaerobic conditions.
 We used data from the [TCGA Breast Cancer Project](https://www.cancerimagingarchive.net/collection/tcga-brca/), which was modified to select only gene expression profiles from 20 Caucasian female patients aged 60–75 years who were all diagnosed with stage IA breast cancer (see 'enter file name')

 You can additionally change the following lines of code: